martinm07/tokenization-layer/CONTRIBUTING.md

 ## Using Issues
 If you've found an issue with the code, and an issue hasn't been opened concerning it already, create an issue yourself!<br>
-If you can fix an issue with the code, creates a branch with your fix/s, and open a Pull Request to merge the branch.
+If you can fix an issue with the code, open a Pull Request.

 ## Using Discussions
 Use Discussions if you: